Azure/cmno-observability/README.md

 ## Roadmap

-Going back to our layered approach we dediced to

-Our approach was to first tackle creating Metric alerts because they are responsive and alerts are relatively inexpensive because it's pre-computed and stored in the system, where as log alerts are stored in a Log Analytics Workspace and have had some sort of logic operation performed on the data.
+Going back to our layered approach we dediced to first tackle creating Metric alerts because they are responsive and alerts are relatively inexpensive because it's pre-computed and stored in the system, where as log alerts are stored in a Log Analytics Workspace and have had some sort of logic operation performed on the data.
 Click [here](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-types#metric-alerts) for more information on Metric alerts.

 Next we're going to tackle Service Health alerts, knowing when there's an outage, planned maintenance and other health advisories for the services you're using.
 These types of alerts rely on information in the ActivityLog.
 Click [here](https://learn.microsoft.com/en-us/azure/service-health/overview) for more information on Service Health Alerts.